 The busiest parts of the route are around St Paul's and Mansion House.
 If you're at all concerned about the crowds, or might be a bit unsteady on your feet, please avoid those areas.
 In quieter places like Fleet Street the crowd should be much more manageable and you should be able to use folding chairs.
 There is also less of a crush during the return leg of the procession, so for wheelchair users the best option may be to head for Victoria Embankment at about 1pm.

 If you decide to go for the first leg of the procession - which is usually a bit more lively - and you want to be at the front of the crowd, try to get there by about 10.
 Front row positions are bagged quite early on.

 Driving and Parking

 Due to the strict security (and safety) regime, only vehicles with approved passes are allowed within the Show area.
 Most visitors have to travel to the Show by tube but special arrangements can be made for those unable to use public transport.
 For blue badge holders the best option is to park in Farringdon Street and then watch the show from Ludgate Circus.
-This will require a special security pass that you can obtain from Larry Costa at the City of London.
+This will require a special security pass that you can obtain by filling in the form above or contacting Larry Costa at the City of London.
 All applications should be made at least a week before the Show.
-He will need details of the car (including make, model, registration number and colour), along with the name of the driver and your blue badge number.
-Larry can be contacted by phone or email on 020 7332 3037 or larry.costa at cityoflondon.gov.uk.
 Please note that there is no space for parking on Queen Victoria Street as it is reserved for coaches.

 Accessible WC's are provided at various locations around the parade route including Blackfriars Bridge, Farringdon St (junction with Ludgate Circus), New Change and on Queen Victoria Street (junction with Cannon Street).
 All of them are marked on our one page map and in the interactive maps of our smartphone apps.